oasis-tcs/mqtt/contributions/EMQX/mqtt-over-quic-cn/mqtt_over_quic_single_stream_CN_1.md

 Errors detected at the MQTT application layer may require the immediate termination of the underlying QUIC transport to prevent the processing of malformed or unauthorized data.

-3.1 Protocol Violations and Malformed Packets
+#### 6.7.2.1 Protocol Violations and Malformed Packets (MQTT 5.0)

-In accordance with MQTT v5.0 specifications, if the Server detects a Malformed Packet or Protocol Error:
+In accordance with MQTT 5.0 specifications, if the Server detects a Malformed Packet or Protocol Error:

-Notification: The server SHOULD send an MQTT.DISCONNECT packet containing the appropriate Reason Code (e.g., 0x81 for Malformed Packet or 0x82 for Protocol Error).
+Notification: The server SHOULD send an `MQTT.DISCONNECT` packet containing the appropriate Reason Code (e.g., `0x81` for Malformed Packet or `0x82` for Protocol Error).
-Transport Action: Immediately following the transmission of the MQTT.DISCONNECT (or if the error occurs during the CONNECT phase), the server MUST initiate a QUIC connection closure.
+Transport Action: Immediately following the transmission of the `MQTT.DISCONNECT` (or if the error occurs during the CONNECT phase), the server MUST initiate a QUIC connection closure.

+#### 6.7.2.2 Protocol Violations and Malformed Packets (MQTT 3.1.1)

+For MQTT 3.1.1, the broker MUST NOT send `MQTT.DISCONNECT` (it is a client-to-server-only packet [MQTT311] §3.14).
+Upon detecting a Malformed Packet or Protocol Error:

+Notification: The broker MUST NOT send any MQTT packet to the client.
+Transport Action: The broker MUST immediately close the QUIC connection.

 ### 6.7.3 Error Mapping Matrix

-The following table summarizes the mapping between the layers:
+The following table summarizes the mapping between the layers.
+The "MQTT Session Impact" column shows the behavior for MQTT 5.0; MQTT 3.1.1 behavior is noted below the table.

 | EVENT SOURCE |       ERROR TYPE        |  ACTION/MAPPING   |        MQTT SESSION IMPACT        | QUIC CONNECTION IMPACT |
 |:-------------|:-----------------------:|:-----------------:|:---------------------------------:|------------------------|